Lukla Airport Flight Delays Weather

 Weather in Lukla Everest Nepal

-Adding fuel to the fire, unpredictable weather in this particular region makes any journey to and from this airport an exciting endeavor.
-With chances of fog, high wind, and rain, it causes a delay in flight operation and sometimes cancellation of flights due to low visibility.
+Adding fuel to the fire, and unpredictable weather in this particular region makes any journey to and from this airport an exciting endeavor.
+With chances of fog, high wind, and rain, cause a delay in flight operation and sometimes cancellation of flights due to low visibility.

 Owing to these weather issues, it’s only normal to have your flights delayed.
 No one wants to start or end a journey of the Himalayas on a low note, right?
-Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, mostly an unpredictable weather condition.
-At one instance, it might be bright and sunny and in a split second it might get horribly windy and start raining.
+Despite all your frisky enthusiasm, a flight can be delayed owing to numerous issues, including the most unpredictable weather conditions.
+In one instance, it might be bright and sunny and in a split second, it might get horribly windy and start raining.

 Such sensitive conditions lead to flight delays and in extreme cases, flight cancellation.